tiffanymonroe/wdi-remote-gizmo/unit_2/w06d01/homework/README.md

 Make a product inventory manager with full CRUD using Mongoose.

-## APP
+## Your App

 ### Index page

-Your app should have an index page where
+1. Your app should have an index page where

 - all the products are displayed
 - the images link to the product's **show** page